Supply chain risk management’s impacts to shareholder value are substantial and enduring.

 Global rules-makers and regulators continue to increase and enhance requirements for greater visibility into internal practices related to cybersecurity; national security; ESG standards, including specific measures and policies as well as human trafficking concerns; and other business practices among all tiers of suppliers.
 Institutional investors, shareholder activists, consumers, employees and regulators are driving companies to look upstream at their supply chain as well as downstream to their distribution channels to reduce the carbon footprint in their value chains and product lifecycles.
 Similar attention and pressure focus on human rights abuses in global supply chains, driving the need for more robust human rights due diligence.

 The SEC’s recent carbon footprint disclosure proposal will potentially have a direct impact on shareholder valuation and require much greater supply chain visibility and more detailed reporting.
-The evolving global sanctions against Russia implemented as a result of its war on Ukraine must be monitored not just by financial services organizations but also those in most industries, as there are far-ranging impacts on supply chains.
+The evolving global sanctions against Russia implemented as a result of its war on Ukraine must be monitored not just by financial services organisations but also those in most industries, as there are far-ranging impacts on supply chains.
 Recent supply chain-related price increases also have stimulated investigations into accusations of price gouging and monopolistic practices designed to keep supply constrained and prices high.
 This concern motivated the U.S. Federal Trade Commission to perform months-long audits of nine large consumer products companies in late 2021 and earlier this year.

-Boards and senior leaders should recognize that supply chain risk management increasingly affects the customer experience.
+Boards and senior leaders should recognise that supply chain risk management increasingly affects the customer experience.
 Customers dissatisfied by the lack of reliability and sustainability in cost-dominant approaches to supply chain management inevitably will turn to alternatives that may cost more but deliver higher levels of service, increasingly real-time visibility into supply chain and logistics activities, reduced ESG footprints, and on-time delivery guarantees.

 Supply chain oversight equates to shareholder value